-To run a business where petrol is stored for dispensing directly into the fuel tank of an internal combustion engine or where large amounts of petrol are stored for private use – you must obtain a Petroleum Storage Certificate from your Petroleum Enforcement Authority (PEA).
+- To run a business where petrol is stored for dispensing directly into the fuel tank of an internal combustion engine

-The Keeper of the fuel must pay an annual fee which is calculated according to the maximum litreage of petrol stored at the site.
-The Keeper can choose to pay for up to ten years in advance.
+You must pay an annual fee which is calculated according to the maximum litreage of petrol stored at the site.
+You can choose to pay for up to ten years in advance.

-The owner of a site can request from Warwickshire Trading Standards a record search for any information regarding decommissioned tanks on the site please phone 01926 414040.
+- The owner of a site can request a record search for any information regarding decommissioned tanks on it by phoning 01926 414040

-Tell us about a change to your existing petrol storage licence
+Tell us about a change to your existing licence

 Trading Standards Service